michmattera/star-wars-quiz/README.md

 ### Player Goals
 #### New Player

-This quiz is for people that would like to have fun and get tested their knowledge on **star wars**.
+This quiz is for users that would like to have fun and get their knowledge tested on **star wars**.
-1. As a new player I would like to get visual stimulated by Star wars symbols.
+1. As a new player I would like to get visual stimulated by Star wars symbols at first impact.
-2. As a new player I would like to easy navigate the main page and find all features as : Instruction on how to play and start the game
+2. As a new player I would like to easy navigate the main page and find all features that reminds me of a game such as :
+    - Leaderboard
+    - Instructions on how to play
+    - Inserting username to save
+    - Sound
+    - Automated questions and answers
+    - Fun and correct questions on main topic

 #### Old Player

-This quiz is for people that would like to have fun and get tested their knowledge on **star wars**.
+This quiz is for users that have already played.
-1. As an older player I would like to get updated score in leaderboard to be updated and to try and get the same or better score.
+1. As an older player I would like to play again and update my score , trying to reach the top.
+2. As an older player I would like to be able to change username and play again.

+## Development Planes

+To build an interactive front-end site , that the user can interact with and get back datas.
+For this purpose I chose an interactive quiz , set in the : **Star wars** world.
+All website presents data and information based on main topic.

+Development planes were made in the following order:
+- Strategy
+- Scope
+- Structure
+- Skeleton

+### Strategy
+Used to determine business goals and user needs.

+Business goals:
+- Get the user to play.
+- Get the user to insert unsername.
+- Get the user to save score and try different levels of quiz.
+- Get the player to try both side of game quiz.
+- Stimulate user with audio, visual effect and images.

+User needs were determined based on different target audiences:

+- **Roles:**
+    - New player
+    - Old player

+- **Demographic:**
+    - No minimum age
+    - From all over the world

+- **Psychographic:**
+    - Star wars fan
+    - Quiz lovers